nextapps-de/mikado/README.md

     </tr>
 </table>

-The **_index_** is a statistic rank with a maximum possible value of 100, that requires a library to be the best in each test category (regardless how much better).
+The **_index_** is a statistic rank having a maximum possible value of 100, this requires a library to be the best in each test category (regardless how much better).
 The **_score_** value is based on median factorization, here a score of 100 represents the statistical midfield.

 <a name="api"></a>